Support

 Applications: Metal processing

-AlMg1 / EN AW 5005 – H0 bis H38
+AlMg1 / EN AW 5005 – H0 to H38

 Naturally hard material, resistant to seawater, good weldability, good anodising properties, for decorative surfaces.